 Every smile starts with an initial consultation!

 We love seeing new patients and we are excited to talk to you about your orthodontic care.
 We have set aside special time during your first visit to get to know you and discuss your concerns.
 Your first visit to our office is our opportunity to provide you with a complimentary initial examination and to evaluate you or your child's oral health.
-Dr. Powell or Dr. Bre will perform a comprehensive orthodontic examination of your bite, facial contours, and facial balance.
+Dr. Powell, Dr. Bre, or Dr. Sage will perform a comprehensive orthodontic examination of your bite, facial contours, and facial balance.
 They will utilize the latest technology including a computer simulation to help diagnose each case and determine if this is the right time to begin treatment, or if further growth and development should occur.
-Dr. Powell or Dr. Bre will then explain various treatment options, make recommendations and explain the reasons behind them.
+The doctors will then explain various treatment options, make recommendations and explain the reasons behind them.
 Fees, insurance coverage, and payment options will also be discussed.
 A variety of affordable payment plans, including coordination of insurance benefits are offered.

 You will leave our office with a complete understanding of the recommended treatment plan and all of the information you need to make an informed decision regarding treatment.
-Dr. Powell or Dr. Bre will answer any questions you may have.
+The doctors will answer any questions you may have.
 It is always our goal to make each and every visit to our practice the most rewarding and pleasant experience of your day.

 What happens after the initial consultation?

 Your next visit is the "records appointment," during which diagnostic records are obtained to determine the best course of treatment.
-This typically includes a cephalometric radiograph, facial and dental photographs, and impressions that are utilized to fabricate plaster study models.
+This typically includes a cephalometric radiograph, facial and dental photographs, and a digital scan that is utilized to fabricate study models.
 The doctors use these diagnostic records to create your customized treatment plan and to track progress as your teeth move during the course of treatment.
 Separators, also known as spacers, are sometimes placed in your mouth at the end of the records visit.